The Slave Who Re-Invented Himself

 Frederick Douglass was born on a farm in Maryland in February, 1818.
 His mother was a slave woman named Harriet Baily.
 He had no real clue who his father was, except that he was white.

-Of course Frederick did much more in his lifetime, including accepting the post of U.S. Marshall for the District of Columbia.
+Frederick did much more in his lifetime, including accepting the post of U.S. Marshall for the District of Columbia.
 But time and space will not allow for many of his deeds to be recorded here.